joanpablo/reactive_forms/README.md

 For a better User Experience some times we want to enable/disable the *Submit* button based on the validity of the *Form*.
 Getting this behavior, even in such a great framework as Flutter, some times can be hard and can lead to have individual implementations for each *Form* of the same application plus boilerplate code.

+We will show you two different ways to accomplish this very easely:
+1. Separating Submit Button in a different Widget.
+2. Using **ReactiveFormConsumer** widget.

+### Separating Submit Button in a different Widget:
 Lets add a submit button to our *Form*:

 ```dart